 Introducing the Eagle Diagraph X/R Sticker

 However, not all vintage pencils are created equal.
-Some are more valuable than others, and some are downright impossible to find.
+Some are more valuable than others, and some are flat out impossible to find.

 Every once in a while I come across a large quantity of very hard-to-find pencils in their original boxes.
 For these, it just seems fitting to treat them special.
 To give them a little extra attention, if you will.
 And so today I’m introducing a new sticker series called the X/R — reserved only for choice pencils like the exceptionally rare Eagle Diagraph 817 No.2.